Michael Adams (email@example.com)

 Cynthia Smyser (email@example.com)

-teaches subbie science and 1-semester classes to seniors which include engineering explorations and sustainable energy.
+teaches Subfreshmen Science and Health.
 She earned a B.S. from the University of Illinois and another B.S. from Illinois State University and her M.S. from Illinois State University.

 Juan Socarras (firstname.lastname@example.org)